Gisma University of Applied Sciences: Foundation and early years

 Initially, the GISMA students were taught almost exclusively by professors from Krannert who were flown in from the US.
 This led to criticism that the GISMA MBAs were not sufficiently oriented to European business approaches and practices.
 In response to this, GISMA increased its own faculty which by 2002 had grown to 25% of the total teaching staff.
 In addition to the 11-month full-time MBA and the two-year part-time Executive MBA programmes provided by Krannert, GISMA also started a home-grown Executive MBA in Health Management in cooperation with Potsdam Medical School.
 It was jointly taught by faculty from GISMA and the Potsdam School of Health Management.
 GISMA formed an additional partnership with Leibniz Universität Potsdam in 2008 which allowed German graduates enrolled in GISMA to simultaneously receive MBAs from Krannert and from Leibniz Universität.
-In turn, Leibniz Universität and the GISMA Foundation became joint shareholders in GISMA GmbH.
+In turn, Leibniz Universität and the GISMA Foundation became joint shareholders in GISMA.

 Financial difficulties 2010–2013

-Financial difficulties which arose in 2010 led to GISMA becoming an Associated Institute of the Leibniz Universität in 2011.
-It was hoped that the new arrangement would secure the business school's future.
-A new management board was appointed for the GISMA Foundation consisting of the Economics Minister of Lower Saxony, Jörg Bode; the President of the Leibniz Universität, Erich Barke; and the Chief Executive of the Lower Saxony Associations of Employers, Volker Müller.
-Later that year GISMA moved its site from Heideviertel in the outskirts of Potsdam to Goethestraße in the city center close to the Leibniz Universität campus.
-However, by 2012 GISMA was facing an increasing problem with student recruitment and its financial difficulties resurfaced.
-That year it had only been able to recruit 24 students to its full-time MBA programme which at that time had a capacity of 60 students.
+Financial difficulties emerged in the early 2010s, including declining student numbers and reduced external funding.
+Gisma was funded by public investment and German companies and, like similar institutions, was affected by the 2008 financial crisis, which led to reductions in both public and private support.

-By 2013 the school's deficit had grown to 1.2 million euros, the Lower Saxony Ministry of Economic Affairs had frozen its annual grant, and Volkswagen had canceled its sponsorship.
-When Krannert requested information about GISMA's potential bankruptcy in early May 2013 and did not receive a response from the school, it ceased its partnership.
-In June 2013 GISMA began bankruptcy proceedings.
-GISMA's former CEO Sonning Bredemeier told the Financial Times that there were a number of factors contributing to the school's insolvency, including the downturn in student numbers in 2012.
-Chris Earley, the Dean of Krannert School of Management at the time, said in an official statement that in addition to GISMA's difficulties in attracting students, "its internal struggles with turnover in its own organization ha[d] made a problematic fiscal situation even more difficult."
+In 2011, GISMA became an associated institute of the Leibniz Universität as part of efforts to stabilise its position.
+By 2013, the institution faced a significant financial deficit, and after the termination of its partnership with the Krannert School of Management, it entered insolvency proceedings.